 The understanding of culture in language teaching has changed considerably over the years.
 Viewed historically, Kramsch (2009) suggests that culture has evolved from being seen as a very static concept primarily focusing on the characteristics of nationality to a more flexible understanding of the concept which acknowledges that culture is no longer defined by national borders and history.
 Regardless of this shift in perspective, Kramsch (2013) also recognizes that these various understandings of culture have their place in language teaching.

 For teachers, this means that talking about cultural beliefs, values and behaviours of English speaking countries still has its place in the language classroom.
 This is also reflected in coursebooks and for younger learners especially, makes the complex concept of culture more accessible.
 In addition, knowledge of cultures where English is predominantly spoken is one way of bringing the language experience to life.
 However, the shift in perspective also means that teachers need to go beyond the knowledge level and consider the role of English as a global lingua franca in today’s world.
 This means that teachers need to consider more than fixed language and cultural context if they want their language learners to succeed in the various communicative situations they may find themselves in.
-This viewpoint is also reflected in the CEFR-CV’s recent inclusion of mediation, which addresses skills such as facilitating pluricultural space, acting as an intermediary in informal situations and adapting language.
+This viewpoint is also reflected in the CEFR-CV’s recent inclusion of mediation, which addresses skills such as facilitating pluricultural space, acting as an intermediary in informal situations and adapting language accordingly.

 Intercultural competence in the foreign language classroom

 When considering the intercultural dimension of language teaching, teachers can refer to the CEFR descriptors as well as a wide selection of models designed to help educators in setting their teaching objectives.
 Perhaps the most widely used and accessible model at the moment is the one proposed by Byram (1997).
 This model was designed primarily for classroom use and refers specifically to the CEFR.
+Byram’s model includes subcompetences under each of the five main dimensions.
+These describe and clarify the main competences for both teachers and learners and thus allow teachers to focus on individual aspects of intercultural learning.

-In addition, the model can be used as a tool for assessment as Byram (1997) includes subcompetences under each of the five main dimensions.
+In addition, the model can be used as a tool for assessment where progress in individual subcompetences can be evaluated.

 Below is a list of the five main competences.

 Attitudes: curiosity and openness, readiness to suspend disbelief about other cultures and